 I have covered several programs in the past for the job.
 From the Desktop Icon Manager over Desk Save to the much acclaimed Fences.
-Most of the programs offer a similar functionality.
-They can save and restore the desktop layout.
+Most of the programs offer a similar functionality: they can save and restore desktop layouts either manually or automatically.

 Icon Configuration Utility is a free software for Windows that offers a similar functionality.
 Users can save and restore desktop layouts in the main program interface. all it takes is a click on save to create a layout save point or restore to restore the icon layout of a previously saved point.